Making Almost Commuting Matrices Commute: Discussion

 \section{Discussion}

-The main result is an explicit construction of a pair of exactly commuting matrices which are close to a pair of almost commuting matrices.
-The construction of the matrix is explicit and can be handled easily on a computer for modest $N$.
+The main result is a polynomial relation between $\epsilon$ and $\delta$.
 We have in fact implemented the construction in Lemma (\ref{tridlemma}) for the uniform chain.
 In practical applications, we expect that, for many tridiagonal matrices, the lack of orthogonality of the ${\cal X}_i$ will not cause a problem, and choosing ${\cal W}$ to be the space spanned by the ${\cal X}_i$ will lead to satisfactory results, without having to follow the more complicated procedure above.
 If, for some particular $J$, the lack of orthogonality of the ${\cal X}_i$ does cause a problem, an alternative procedure that might be more useful in practice than the deterministic procedure above is to add small, randomly chosen matrices to each diagonal block of $J$.
 This may smooth out the spectrum of $J$ and then allow one to choose ${\cal W}$ to be the space spanned by the ${\cal X}_i$.

 We gave above applications to quantum measurement.
 Another application of this result is to construct Wannier functions for any two dimensional quantum system for a spectral gap.
 In \cite{topo}, it was pointed out that given a two dimensional quantum system with a gap between bands, one could define an operator $G$ which projected onto the bands below the gap.
 Then, define the operator $X$ and $Y$ to measure $X$ and $Y$ position of particles, and define $GXG$ and $GYG$ as projections of $X$ and $Y$ into the lowest band.
 Let $\Vert X \Vert,\Vert Y \Vert=L$, where $L$ is the linear size of the system.
 Since the operator $G$ was constructed in \cite{topo} as a short-range operator, the commutator $\Vert [GXG,GYG] \Vert$ is small compared to $L^2$, and thus we can use the results here to construct a basis of Wannier functions which is localized in both the x- and y-directions.